LSA125/BulkyWeb/README.md

-# Welcome to myLibrary!
+# Welcome to BulkyWeb!

-myLibrary is your go-to solution for hassle-free bulk book purchasing!
+BulkyWeb is a full-stack application for eCommerce created using ASP.NET Core MVC architecture.

 Key Features: